CarsonScott/Knowledge-Discovery-Agents/README.md

-# A Goal-Oriented Approach to Multi-Agent Knowledge Discovery
+# A Goal-Oriented Approach to Knowledge Discovery in Multi-Agent Systems

 ## Signals, Cooperation, and Sharing Knowledge